difference between callus and corn

 Surgery is seldom, however it can be an option when conservative measures fail.
 Surgeries involve addressing the issues with the bones that we bear weight on to reduce the weight bearing on that specific bone.

-Treatment for Corns
+Treatment of Corns and Callus

 There are multiple options when it comes to the treatment of corns.